 - Licence badges (Australia only): We have a range of badges that confirm a Tasker’s qualification in different trades.
 If a Tasker has one of these badges, it means that they have a current licence in that field, as checked through our verifications provider.

-It can be helpful for your peace of mind if you can confirm things your Tasker has said.
+For your peace of mind it is best to confirm things your Tasker has said.
 If they have mentioned having a business with lots of experience, you can ask for their ABN/ACN (in Australia) or VAT number (in Europe), and search it in the official databases.

-- Make sure the person you assign is the one who shows up
+Make sure the person you assign is the one who shows up for the task

 Taskers can bring helpers along to assist on larger tasks, as long as these helpers have their own Airtasker accounts too.
 We’d recommend asking your Tasker if they have a helper coming along, and if they do, ask for their Airtasker details as well.